kornelski/Enterprise/README.md

 This is a `<canvas>`-based clone of Amiga/MSDOS game "Syndicate" ("Enterprise", get it? ;).

-The game is not finished — it was written in 24 hours.
-Unfortunately you can't kill enemies, but you can shoot rockets by holding <kbd>space</kbd> and it looks awesome :)
+The game is not finished — the initial version was written in 24 hours.
+Click to walk around and press <kbd>space</kbd> to shoot stuff.
+Weapons are given randomly.
+There are some cheats (click settings).

 * **[Live demo](http://pornel.net/gamejam/) or [here](http://enterprise.qfox.nl/)**